jncraton/battlebots/readme.md

 🤖🔥🔥🔥
 ```

-- Create a SuperBot class that inherits from the 3 others and performs all three attacks simultaneously.
+- Create a SuperBot class that inherits from `ZapBot`, `SmashBot`, and `FlameBot` that performs all three attacks simultaneously.

 ```
 ⚡⚡⚡